peterigz/zest/docs/concepts/bindless.md

 Zest uses a **bindless descriptor** model where all resources are indexed into global arrays.
 This eliminates per-object descriptor set management and enables flexible resource access.

+## Why Bindless?

+In the case of Vulkan (not so much with Direct X and Metal), it requires creating and binding separate descriptor sets for each object's resources.
+This creates overhead from:
+- Allocating descriptor sets from pools
+- Updating descriptors when resources change
+- Binding different sets between draw calls

+Bindless descriptors solve this by putting all resources into large arrays indexed by integers.
+You bind the global descriptor set once, then pass indices via push constants or uniform buffers to select which resources each draw call uses.

 ## How Bindless Works

+The following pseudocode illustrates the conceptual difference:

 ### Traditional Model